-LEVEL 1 LEVEL 2 LEVEL 3 LEVEL 4 LEVEL 5 LEVEL 6 MENTAL HEALTH S MENTAL HEALTH SERVICES - CHILD AND ADOLESCENT, ADULT AND OLDER PERSONS OLESCENT, ADULT AND OLDER PERSONS INPATIENT MENTAL HEALTH SERVICES E Capai limiter interment risk(compared interment) and the although th ble of providing a short-term or ittent inpatient or all health care to low omplexity voluntary all health patients des general care and some ared predominantly eam of general clinicians within a firth does not have atted mental health anorsite) or beds be provision typically les: assessment, arterventions and oring; patient and education and astion; documented aution; documented education and oring; patient and education and vith specialised all health services; sferral, where privided in a ally appropriate way As for Level 2 plus: Provides general health care and mental health care 24/7 As for Level 3 plus: Capable of providing short to medium-term and intermittent inpatient mental health care to low and moderate risk/ complexity voluntary mental health patients, in dedicated beds that are not in an authorised hospital.
-Children may only be admitted to adult services that meet the conditions stipulated in section 303 of the Mental Health Act 2014 Service provision typically includes some group programs; primary and secondary prevention programs.
-Delivered predominantly by on-site general and mental health professionals Psychiatric consultation liaison services available to be delivered to general health wards Is an authorised mental health hospital or part of a hospital under the Mental Health Act Delivered predominantly by mental health professionals within a dedicated mental health hospital that has a dedicated mental health hospital that has a dedicated mental health acute inpatient unit Capable of providing short to medium-term and intermittent inpatient mental health care to low, moderate and high risk/ complexity voluntary and involuntary mental health patients Delivered predominantly by a comprehensive, multidisciplinary team of mental health professionals (psychiatrist, nurses, allied health hospital or a general hospital that has a dedicated mental health acute inpatient unit Service provision typically includes; multidisciplinary includes: multidisciplinary in As for Level 5 plus: Capable of providing short to medium-term, long term and intermittent inpatient mental health care to voluntary and involuntary mental health patients who present with the highest level of risk and complexity.
-Patient group accessing this level of risk and complexity evel of risk and complexity.
-Patient group accessing this level of service may be a population with special care needs (including forensic).
-Patient group may demonstrate the most extreme comorbidities and/or indicators of treatment resistance.
-Demonstrates specialist expertise in the delivery of mental health services to a patient group that cannot be safely and effectively cared for in any other level of service.
-Delivered by a highly specialised, comprehensive, multidisciplinary team of mental health professionals interventions by mental health professionals; patient and carer education and information; documented assessment and targeted weekly case review; group programs; extensive primary and secondary prevention programs; consultation liaison with higher and lower level mental health services; and referral, where appropriate
+LEVEL 1 LEVEL 2 LEVEL 3 LEVEL 4 LEVEL 5 LEVEL 6 MENTAL HEALTH SERVICES - CHILD AND ADOLESCENT, ADULT AND OLDER PERSONS D ADOLESCENT, ADULT AND OLDER PERSONS S INPATIENT MENTAL HEALTH SERVICES Capable of providing limited short-term or intermittent inpatient mental health care to low risk/complexity voluntary mental health patients.
+Provides general health care limited mental health care 24/7 Delivered predominantly by a team of general health care care for care service provision typically by a team of general health care dedicated mental health care for the staff (on-site) or beds Service provision typically includes: assessment, brief information; documented care reducation and monitoring; patient and care reducation and monitoring pat As for Level 2 plus: Provides general health care and mental health care 24/7 As for Level 3 plus: Capable of providing short to medium-term and intermittent inpatient mental health care to low and moderate risk/ complexity voluntary mental health patients, in dedicated beds that are not in an authorised hospital.
+Children may only be admitted to adult services that are not in an authorised hospital.
+Children may only be admitted to adult services that are not in an euthorised hospital.
+Children may only be admitted to adult services that are not in an euthorised hospital.
+Children may only be admitted to adult services that are not in an euthorised hospital.
+Children section and admitted to adult service provision typically programs.
+Delivered predominantly by on-site general and mental health professionals.
+As for Level 4 plus: Is an authorised mental health hospital or part of a hospital under the Mental Health Act Delivered predominantly by mental health hospital that has a dedicated mental health hospital that has a dedicated mental health acute inpatient unit.
+Capable of providing short to medium-term and intermittent inpatient mental health complexity voluntary and involuntary wental health and high risk/ complexity voluntary and involuntary mental health by a comprehensive, multidisciplinary team of mental health professionals (psychiatrist, nurses, allied health professionals) As for Level 5 plus: Capable of providing short to medium-term, long term and intermittent inpatient mental health care to voluntary and involuntary mental health patients who present with the highest level of tisk and complexity Patient group accessing this level of service may be a population with special care needs (including forensic) Patient group may demonstrate the most exitence comorbidities and/or indicators of treatment resistance Demonstrates specialist expertise in the delivery of mental health services to a patient group that carnot be safely and effectively cared for in any other level of service comprehensive, multidisciplinary team of mental health professionals health professionals; patient acute inpatient unit includes: multidisciplinary weekly case review; group primary and secondary consultation liaison with prevention programs; programs; extensive information; documented and carer education and interventions by mental higher and lower level mental health services; and referral, where appropriate highly specialised, within a dedicated mental health hospital or a general hospital that has a dedicated mental health to be delivered to general liaison services available Psychiatric consultation health wards